Gov. Inslee: Stay-at-home order may need to be extended to fight spread of coronavirus in Washington

 In a live televised news conference, Inslee said Washington recently has been able to slightly slow the “rate of increase” for cases of the COVID-19 illness caused by the virus.
 “The good news is our system is not overwhelmed today,” he said.
 Yet the overall caseload is still rising and hospital capacity remains a serious concern, particularly with respect to intensive-care beds, Inslee stressed.

-“We are only in the first two weeks” of the stay-at-home order he issued Monday, Inslee said.
+“We are only in the first two weeks” of the stay-at-home order that Inslee issued Monday, he noted.
 “This order may need to be extended, and the reason is we simply cannot allow this virus to be slowed and then spring back upon us.
-We’ve gotta pound it and we’ve gotta pound it until it’s done … We shouldn’t be within 10,000 miles of champagne corks on this.”
+We’ve gotta pound it and we’ve gotta pound it until it’s done,” he said.

+The governor added, “This is a pause that will allow us to evaluate the progress we are making and then determine next steps … We shouldn’t be within 10,000 miles of champagne corks on this.”

+Inslee has directed nonessential businesses to close and people to stay at home except for select activities such as grocery shopping.
+He earlier closed schools, restaurants and bars and banned large gatherings.
+All the measures are intended to curb the spread of COVID-19 by keeping people away from each other.

+“There’s some evidence that our community mitigation strategies … have been able to slow the rate of increase in King, Snohomish and Pierce counties,” the governor said.
+“It’s a glimmer of hope … that some of the things we’re doing together are having some very modest improvement.”

+The Federal Emergency Management Agency has told Inslee that field hospitals are on the way to Washington, and the U.S. Army is sending a field hospital, as well, he said.

-The governor said the best way to help Washington’s economy recover from damage caused by the pandemic and by mandated shutdowns will be to beat the virus comprehensively.
+Meanwhile, the best way to help Washington’s economy recover from damage caused by the pandemic and by mandated shutdowns, the governor said, will be to beat the virus comprehensively.

-To do that, the state needs more medical and testing supplies, he noted.
+To do that, the state will need more medical and testing supplies, he said.
 Though Washington has received shipments of personal protective equipment for health workers from the federal government, various supplies are still desperately needed, he said.

 A state Department of Health worker drove from Shoreline to Spokane last night to pick up vials needed for testing samples in Yakima, he said.
 Inslee has personally enlisted a neighbor with ties to China to seek ventilators there, he added.

-In a call with President Donald Trump, Vice President Mike Pence and other governors Thursday morning, Inslee said he pushed for Trump to be “more assertive” on getting manufacturers across the country to pitch in.
+In a call with President Donald Trump, Vice President Mike Pence and other governors Thursday morning, Inslee said he pushed for Trump and his administration to be “more assertive and aggressive and more organized” on helping state obtain equipment and on getting manufacturers across the country to pitch in.

 “Today we’re in a mad scramble with 50 states competing against each other for crucial supplies,” he said.
 “We need a federal system … just like we used in World War II.”